Myrinia/NetworkToolkit/README.md

 * No Ads
 * No Malware
 * No Spam
-* No Junk..,  just a simple Speed, Ping, Tracetester
+* No Junk..,  just a simple Speed, Ping, Trace Tester

-## Current Version: V0.2.0